Obaid03/Grocery_Store_Website/README.md

 - **HTML5** 🎨: Structuring the web pages.
 - **CSS3** 💅: Styling the pages with responsive and interactive design.
 - **Google Fonts (Poppins)** ✍️: Used for better typography.
-- **JavaScript** ⚡: For interactive features like search and cart management.
 - **Vercel** 🚀: Used for deploying the website.

 ## 📁 Project Structure